Motion by curvature of planar networks II: Definitions and Preliminary Results

 Fixing any $r\in[0,T)$, we definitely have $t_j>r$, hence if $O(t_j)\to x_0$, we get

-where in the last passage we applied the analogue of Lemma~\ref{stimadib} with $t_j$ in place of $T$.
-Indeed, the monotonicity formula (actually all the previous strategy) holds also if $T$ is not the maximal time of smooth existence.
-Repeating all the argument in the Proposition~\ref{resclimit} at time $t_j$, we then see that the last integral inside the limit must be equal to $3/2$ (as we are rescaling exactly around the 3--point $O(t_j)$) and thus the only possible limit of rescaled triods is an unbounded triod in $\R^2$ centered at the origin.\\ Hence, we can conclude that for every $r\in[0,T)$ it holds $\Theta(x_0,r)+b(x_0,r)\geq 3/2$, which, when $r\to T$, implies that $\widehat{\Theta}(x_0)=3/2$. \end{proof}
+where the inequality follows from Proposition~\ref{promono} and in the last passage we applied Lemma~\ref{stimadib} with $t_j$ in place of $T$.
+Indeed, the monotonicity formula (and actually all the previous strategy) holds also if $T$ is not the maximal existence time.
+Repeating all the argument in the Proposition~\ref{resclimit} at time $t_j$, we then see that the last integral inside the limit must be equal to $3/2$ (as we are rescaling exactly around the 3--point $O(t_j)$) and thus the only possible limit of rescaled triods is an unbounded triod in $\R^2$ centered at the origin.\\ Hence, we can conclude that for every $r\in[0,T)$ there holds $\Theta(x_0,r)+b(x_0,r)\geq 3/2$, which, when $r\to T$, implies that $\widehat{\Theta}(x_0)=3/2$. \end{proof}

 In the following, given $\overline{x}\in\R^2$ and $R>0$, we denote by $Q_R(\overline{x})$ the square

 \begin{prop} Suppose that the curve $\gamma_0$ is a graph over $\langle e_1\rangle$ in the square $Q_{2R}(x_0)$, and assume that the curve $\gamma_t\cap Q_{2R}(x_0)$ is contained in the horizontal strip $\{|x_2|\le \delta\}$ for any $t\in[0,\tau)$, with $\tau>0$ and $0<\delta<R$.\\ Then $\gamma_t\cap Q_{2R}(x_0)$ is a graph over $\langle e_1\rangle$ for all $t\in[0,\tau)$. \end{prop}